angrybacon/doomsday-wiki/markdown/chapters/01-meandeck/08-practice.md

 resolve the card.
 I would expect to have someone take around 1-2 minutes tops in confidently resolving Doomsday so try to train yourself to get to that speed.

-If you find youself sucessfully beating the goldfish you can start changing the configuration to how the goldfish plays.
+If you find yourself successfully beating the goldfish you can start changing the configuration to how the goldfish plays.
 Maybe pretend they have a Force of Will and pitch card or are on the play and going to put a Chalice of the Void into play.
 You can use these quick situation setups to ready yourselves for proper games.

 ### Watch and Analyse Content Creators

 There are a vast scope of Legacy content creators out there.
 Some who enjoy streaming and others that prefer to make pre-recorded videos.
-Whatever you prefer there are definately going to be people who can provide content you may like to watch.
+Whatever you prefer there are definitely going to be people who can provide content you may like to watch.
 For Doomsday content, we have a lot of it posted in the Discord under the `#videos-streams-podcasts` channel and likewise in the additional [Resources Appendix](/appendices/resources).